Curvature Replication Cosmology – Pattern Field Theory

 - Full Pattern Field Theory sitemap

-Curvature replication cosmology presents the universe not as a stretching stage but as a continuously generated structure, grown by discrete, prime constrained curvature events on the Allen Orbital Lattice.
+Curvature replication cosmology presents the universe as a continuously generated structure, grown by discrete, prime constrained curvature events on the Allen Orbital Lattice.